 The duo consistently created music through the end of the ‘90s, and in 1998 they released their third album, Dark Fields, which consolidated their place on the British roots scene.
 In 2000, they released a record named Covers, which, as the titled suggests, contained cover versions of songs they had played together over the years.
 The collection included covers of artists such as Jethro Tull and Bob Dylan.
 They lost long-term producer/manager Gerard O’Farrell -- who returned to his home in Australia -- in the early 2000s and replaced him with Mick Dolan.
 This proved to be a busy time for the band as they revisited the Royal Albert Hall in 2001 to celebrate their 10th anniversary with a sold-out show that was broadcast in the U.K. In the same year, Cold Frontier arrived and marked the first album produced by Dolan.
 In 2003, they issued two albums.
 First was an instrumental effort titled The Path -- a musical journey through the West Coast of England where they grew up.
 The second release, Country Life, was well-received by plaudits and fans alike.
 The following year they were awarded BBC Radio 2 Folk Award for Best Live Act.

-A best of was compiled in 2007, titled Roots and this collection featured tracks from their first ten albums.
-They had their first UK charting album in 2009, with Arrogance Ignorance and Greed and the title track won song of the year in the BBC Radio 2 Folk Awards.
-A second instalment of cover versions was released in 2010 and featured a diverse repertoire, including Stereophonics' Dakota as well as Bob Marley's No Woman, No Cry.
-They returned in 2012 with their thirteenth studio album Wake the Union. ~ Bradley Torreano & Scott Kerr
+A best-of titled Roots was compiled in 2007, and featured tracks from their first ten albums.
+They had their first U.K.-charting album in 2009 with Arrogance Ignorance and Greed, and the title track won song of the year in the BBC Radio 2 Folk Awards.
+A second installment of cover versions was released in 2010 and featured a diverse repertoire, including Stereophonics' “Dakota” as well as Bob Marley's “No Woman, No Cry.”
+They followed it up with 2012's Wake the Union and 2016's The Long Way Home. ~ Bradley Torreano & Scott Kerr